• Contact: UACC-BMISR@uacc.arizona.edu

-The BMSR continues to be a leader in development of diet and activity data collection ehealth technologies.
-The BMSR utilizes smart phone applications and other ehealth tools to improve data quality and ease respondent burden and offers training on the use of these eplatforms for real-time data capture.
+The BMISR continues to be a leader in development of diet and activity data collection mobile health (mhealth) technologies.
+The BMISR utilizes smart phone applications and other mhealth tools to improve data quality and ease respondent burden and offers training on the use of these eplatforms for real-time data capture.
 For example, BMISR can use smart phone photographs to enhance diet recall.

-The BMSR is available to assist any investigator within The University of Arizona Cancer Center, the University of Arizona research community, as well as external research entities.
-Priority is given to Cancer Center investigators.
+The BMISR is available to assist any investigator within The University of Arizona Cancer Center, the University of Arizona research community, as well as external research entities.
 Please review our list of user references; following the references is a list of peer-reviewed publications.

-The BMSR consists of a CORE RESEARCH TEAM providing expertise in dietary and human behavioral assessments.
-The BMSR is directed by Cynthia Thomson, PhD, RD, and consists of a small professional staff including an operational director, database manager, database analyst and several student research assistants.
+The BMISR consists of a CORE RESEARCH TEAM providing expertise in dietary and human behavioral assessments.
+The BMISR which is directed by Cynthia Thomson, PhD, RD and Lois Loescher, PhD, RN, consists of a small professional staff including an operational director, database manager, database analyst and several student research assistants.
 The Scientific Advisory Board has a multidisciplinary makeup of experienced researchers that address a broad spectrum of research issues, and provide consultation regarding the design, validation, and implementation of behavioral assessment in the context of clinical research.

 Please explore our website to learn more about the services we offer and our recent expansion to design and deliver lifestyle interventions for research studies.
 We hope that we continue to grow and make changes in order for BMISR to be prepared and able to meet the needs of our Investigators.

 Thank you for visiting our website!